 All staff members need to be aware of the placement of safety showers and eyewash facilities within the laboratory in order to cut down response and treatment time – ensuring that minimum damage is done if a staff member comes into contact with chemical exposure.
 It’s important to ensure that there is never more than one door separating the safety shower and the laboratory floor.
 Also, ensure that there’s enough space from the head of the shower that’s clear of any obstructions – approximately 40 cms.

-With over 60 years of experience in commercial plumbing, our main objective is to ensure safety and affordability to our clients.
+With over 60 years of experience in commercial plumbing in Melbourne, our main objective is to ensure safety and affordability to our clients.
 Specialising in safety shower and eyewash testing, we’ll ensure that you receive a testing reminder every 12 months to ensure that your safety shower and eyewash facilities are in working order and maintained in order to ensure optimum health and safety to your employees – ensuring that you’re up to date with important annual testing requirements.

 Contact us for your annual safety shower and eyewash facility inspection.